NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 2. In the resulting pop-up window, you can change the `Method` and the `Keying Function`.
 Try different combinations to see what different mergers of values are suggested.
 3. Select the `key collision` method and `metaphone3` keying function.
 It should identify three clusters.
-4. Click the `Merge?` box beside each cluster, then click `Merge Selected and Recluster` to apply the corrections to the dataset.
+4. Tick the `Merge?` box beside each cluster, then click `Merge Selected and Re-cluster` to apply the corrections to the dataset.
 4. Try selecting different `Methods` and `Keying Functions` again, to see what new merges are suggested.
 5. You should find that using the default settings, no more clusters are found.
 (Note that the `key collision` method with `ngram-fingerprint` keying function will suggest to merge `F` and `M`, which is not desired.)
 6. To merge the remaning values we would like to merge, we will hover over them in the sex text facet, select edit, and manually change the names.
 Change `M` to `male` and `F` to `female`.
 You should now have three clusters: `N/A`, `male`, and `female`.